PRIV-Creation/UniDiffusion/README.md

 - Easy to use, easy to customize, easy to combine, and easy to extend.
 - Clean and readable codebase.

+**Note:** UniDiffusion is still under development.
+Some modules are borrowed from other code repositories and have not been tested yet, especially the components that are not enabled by default in the configuration system.
+We are working hard to improve this project.

 ## Features
 - *Decomposing Training Methods*.
 UniDiffusion decomposes methods into three dimension: trainable parameters, peft method, and training process.
 This process facilitates greater ease in the combination and enhancement of the method.
 - *Modular Design*.
 UniDiffusion is designed with a modular architecture.
 The modular design enables easy implementation of new methods.